 1. Age <18 years.

-4. Use of glucocorticoids with an equivalent of prednisolone >5mg/day
+6. Use of oral or intravenous glucocorticoids with an equivalent of prednisolone >5mg/day.

 Additional exclusion criteria for sodium intake intervention